learn-co-curriculum/python-p3-environment-setup/README.md

 * system (set by /Users/username/.pyenv/version)
 ```

-We can see the different versions of python available to install
+We can see the different versions of Python available to install
 using the following command

 ```bash